 The upside of discomfort

-I was so inspired by the article, I bought his book, Ultramarathon Man: Confessions of an All Night Runner and devoured it.
+I first read about Karnazes several years ago in an article in Wired, and I’ve followed his career ever since.
+I was so inspired by that first article, I bought his book, Ultramarathon Man, and devoured it.
 I then made a commitment to run my first ever half marathon.
-I’ve run several since, though it’s never easy.
+I’ve run several since.

-But that’s good.
+It’s never easy, but Karnazes says that’s good.
 In an interview with Outside, Karnazes makes an important point that many of us have forgotten:

 Western culture has things a little backwards right now.
 We think that if we had every comfort available to us, we’d be happy.
 We equate comfort with happiness.
 And now we’re so comfortable we’re miserable.
 There’s no struggle in our lives.
 No sense of adventure.
 We get in a car, we get in an elevator, it all comes easy.
 What I’ve found is that I’m never more alive than when I’m pushing and I’m in pain, and I’m struggling for high achievement, and in that struggle I think there’s a magic.

-- Comfort is overrated.
+First, comfort is overrated.
 It doesn’t lead to happiness.
 It makes us lazy—and forgetful.
 It often leads to self-absorption, boredom, and discontent.

-- Discomfort is a catalyst for growth.
+Second, discomfort is a catalyst for growth.
 It makes us yearn for something more.
 It forces us to change, stretch, and adapt.